chsteinhauer/SMC-0/README.md

 <!--Something SMC related-->

+#### User cases

-#### Harshness
+##### Harshness
 * Sound sources like eg. synthesizers often gives an audio output with difficult resonant frequencies.
 With included effects on top of the synthesizer like distortion, delay, reverb these frequencies might increase in amplitude.
 These frequencies will take a lot of space in the audio and might irritate the audience who is listening.

-#### Sibilance
+##### Sibilance
 * Every vocal recording include lots of sibilants.
 This is the consonants most likely recognized by the 's', 'ch' & 'z'-sounds inn every language.

-#### Tonal balance
+##### Tonal balance
 * When working with audio, specifically musical pieces, producers, sound engineers & composers would often like the tonal balance to be evened out across the frequency spectrum.
 The goal is to not have some segments of the audio be much higher in the mid frequencies in comparision to the lows.

-#### Muddiness & Boominess
+##### Muddiness & Boominess
 * Muddiness occur in audio when having a variety of sound sources in the lower frequency field clashing with eachother.
 In addition to muddiness 'boominess' a similar term known as an excessive amount of bass in the sound reproduced by a loudspeaker.

-#### User cases

 <!--Real world and concrete examples where resonants appears-->

+* Vocal recordings
+* Instrument recordings

 ### User research